leeprovoost/go-rest-api-template/README.md

 Now that we have defined the data access layer, we need to translate that to a REST interface:

 * Retrieve a list of all users: `GET /users` -> The `GET` just refers to the HTTP action you would use.
-If you want to test this in the command line, then you can use curl: `curl -X GET http://localhost:3009/users` or `curl -X POST http://localhost:3009/users`
+If you want to test this in the command line, then you can use curl: `curl -X GET http://localhost:3009/users`
 * Retrieve the details of an individual user: `GET /users/{uid}` -> {uid} allows us to create a variable, named uid, that we can use in our code.
 An example of this url would be `GET /users/1`
 * Create a new user: `POST /users`
 * Update a user: `PUT /users/{uid}`